 The MPhil in Strategy, Marketing, and Operations (SMO) prepares students for an academic career in a business school.
-This intensive nine-month programme is made up of four specialisations, each providing foundational coursework for the Strategic Management PhD pathway.
+This intensive nine-month programme is made up of four specialisations, each providing foundational coursework for a specific PhD pathway.

 The programme has the following specialisations:

 Alternatively, as a discretionary option, you may take a suite of coursework specialising in Organisational Behaviour.